cosmic-lang/cosmic/docs/basics.md

 ```

 ## File imports
-When files are imported, they are stored as structs.
+When files are imported, they are stored as modules.
 ```elixir
 const std = $import("std")
 ```